 Inspired by the extraordinary life of Napoleon, Aventus has dominated the conversation about men’s fragrance since its release in 2010.
 In eight short years, this unexpectedly masculine blend of pineapple, jasmine, patchouli and vanilla became the company’s best-selling fragrance — an achievement made even more impressive by the fact that Creed has reportedly made scents since the 1700s.

 Nowadays, if you’re on the hunt for a new scent — be it seasonal or a perennial signature — then you’re going to swim through thousands of options, many of which are at a high price point.
-Our guide features 25 options you won't be disappointed by.
-So, by selecting these as the best, we’re narrowing that hunt down to a handful of universally adored fragrances, each of which could become the defining scent of this era by decade's end.
+These are the fragrances we feel, at least so far, have the potential to become the defining scent of this era by decade's end.

 Burberry Hero debuted in 2022, four years after Riccardo Tisci joined as creative director.
 He's since left, but his contribution to the luxury brand's cologne legacy is a good one: pine, cedar, smoke — these combine in a pleasant way.